Guitaricet/relora/README.md

 "--optimizer_magnitude_pruning", default=False, type=float
 ```

+We found that using `--optimizer_magnitude_pruning 0.9` or plain `--reset_optimizer_on_relora` usually performs well.
+Note that `--reset_optimizer_on_relora is True by default` and you need to provide `--reset_optimizer_on_relora False --optimizer_magnitude_pruning 0.9` if you want to do magnitude pruning.

-We curently support linear and cosine decay learning rate schedulers it is defined by
+ReLoRA currently only supports cosine decay learning rate scheduler.
-Cosine schedule also supports cyclical mode that repeat the warmup and decay every `--cycle_length` update steps.
+Specifically `cosine_restarts` that works in cyclical mode that repeats the warmup every `--cycle_length` update steps.

 ## Warm starts